CLS-Ghost350/Blocktanks-Hacks/README.md

 # Blocktanks "Hacks":
 To run these "hacks", press <kbd>CMD</kbd>/<kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>I</kbd> to open the debug console, paste the hack in, and press <kbd>ENTER</kbd>.

+### 2025 Update: Added an automatic dodging script made in 2020 (does not work anymore)

 ## Auto-Shoot "Hack":
 ```js
 autoShoot = setInterval(() => { if (!controls.rightClick) socket.send("bullet",{